SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             )
             NEAR/5
-                ("vote" OR "votes" OR "voting" OR "leadership" OR "leader*" OR "manager*" OR "dean*" OR "ceo*" OR "politician*" OR "management" OR "legislator*" OR "judge*" OR "minister*" OR "mp" OR "mps" OR "member* of congress" OR "head of state" OR "member* of parliament" OR "presiden*" OR "government" OR "cabinet*" OR "mayor*" OR "career*" OR "advancement*" OR
+                ("vote" OR "votes" OR "voting" OR "leadership" OR "leader*" OR "manager*" OR "dean*" OR "ceo*" OR "politician*" OR "management role$" OR "management position$" OR "upper management" OR "legislator*" OR "judge*" OR "minister*" OR "mp" OR "mps"
+                OR "member* of congress" OR "head of state" OR "member* of parliament" OR "presiden*" OR "government" OR "cabinet*" OR "mayor*" OR "career*" OR "advancement*" OR